Github OAuth

 It may take a few minutes for the Github OAuth to work after creating the Github OAuth app.

-After a successful login, we won't be able to move past the onboarding screen until Stripe is configured.
+After a successful login, we won't be able to move past the onboarding screen until either Stripe or Lemon Squeezy is configured.
+Alternatively, you can temporarly disable the onboarding flow in the packages/utils/src/constants/featureFlags.ts file.

 Last updated on